 Alright, enough with the asides.
 Let’s get to the practical stuff.

 Further down, we’ll explain exactly how to run the audit.
 But the first step is having the right tool in place.
 We’ve made the Discovery Audit Workbook we use internally at Paper Leaf free to download for you, below.
-Grab it and then keep reading:
+Grab it and then keep reading.

-Generally speaking, here’s what these categories are and what they mean:
+Generally, here’s what these categories are and what they mean:

-The simplest method to ensure a comprehensive Discovery Audit is to start with the examples we’ve given you in the Discovery Audit Workbook, then generate new audit items that are informed by and tied back to the outcomes we’ve generated to date already in the discovery phase: the project brief (use the business goals, KPIs, and success criteria to append unique items to your Audit list); the user personas (use the goals, needs, and content preferences to add unique items to your Audit list); and the user stories.
+The simplest method to ensure a comprehensive Discovery Audit is to start with the examples we’ve given you in the Discovery Audit Workbook, then generate new audit items that are informed by and tied back to the outcomes we’ve generated to date already in the discovery phase: the project brief (using the business goals, KPIs, and success criteria to append unique items to your Audit list); the user personas (using the goals, needs, and content preferences to add unique items to your Audit list); and the user stories.